dask/dask/docs/source/caching.rst

 Opportunistic Caching
 =====================

-Storing intermediate results in memory can be both good and bad.
+Usually dask removes intermediate values as quickly as possible in order to make space for more data to flow through your computation.
+However, in some cases we may want to hold on to intermediate values because they might be useful for future computations in an interactive session.

+We have to balance between the following concerns:

-1. Intermediate results might be useful in future unknown computations, so we should hold onto them.
+1. Intermediate results might be useful in future unknown computations
 2. Intermediate results fill up memory, reducing space for the rest of our current computation.